 June Excited, Jacobs Frantic

-The sun was high over Wellington Road as the crowds gathered outside Trilobite Park, waiting for the doors to open for the first time.
-June Kim arrived a little later than she'd intended.
-In her eagerness for the opening, she'd almost left home without her briefcase, watch or shoes, and her mother had made her sit down and breathe deeply for ten minutes before letting June drive.
+The sun was high over Wellington Road as the crowds gathered outside Trilobite Park, waiting for the doors to open for the first time to the public.
+June Kim arrived a little later than she’d intended.
+In her eagerness for the opening, she’d almost left home without her briefcase, watch or shoes, and her mother had made her sit down and breathe deeply for ten minutes before letting her drive.

 And there were celebrities in attendance, real celebrities like: